Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-12.md

 <!-- > -->

-**Prisma** is an ORM (Object-Relationship Mapper) you'll use this to connect your GraphQL resolvers to your data through your database.
+**Prisma** is an ORM (Object-Relationship Mapper) the tutorial uses this to connect your GraphQL resolvers to your data through your database.

-Prisma implements GraphQL.
+Prisma implements GraphQL!

 <!-- > -->